teenageknight/Python-Beginner-Projects/README.md

 # Python-Beginner-Projects
-Some easy beginner prodjects that help me better understand how to use python through application.
+Some easy beginner projects that help me better understand how to use python through application.